-It is not the technology itself that is our “future”—the AI, The Cloud, becoming cyborgs, and so on.
-Rather, they are “mirrors” or templates for what the next stage of evolution might look & be like.
+It is not the technology itself that is our “future”—the AI, the Cloud, becoming cyborgs, and so on.
+Rather, they are “mirrors” or templates for what the next stage of evolution might look and be like.

 Artificial Intelligence is a metaphor for ourselves—how we were created, how we evolved, and our relationship with Creator.